 - Store in a dry, airtight container

-- Use 2 tablespoons to replace 1 packet of store bought seasoning, adjust to taste
+- Use 2 tablespoons of seasoning to replace 1 packet of store-bought seasoning, adjust to taste

-- be sure to store in a completely dry and clean container that is air-tight
+- Be sure to store in a completely dry and clean airtight container

-- best to consume within 3 months, but seasoning will last as long as the expiration of the individual spices used
+- Best to consume within a few months, but seasoning will last as long as the expiration of the individual spices used.